Crypto: should I buy or trade cryptocurrency?

 While the original cryptocurrency, bitcoin, still leads the market by a long way in terms of value and popularity, there are now a total of over 1,600 cryptocurrencies on the market, with new ones being developed constantly.

 This is a very good question, and the answer will depend on you and your investment aims.
 Many beginner traders start with bitcoin, but there are many other, and arguably much more exciting, options available.
 After bitcoin, some of the most popular cryptocurrencies include (but are certainly not limited to):

 The important thing is to thoroughly research all options when it comes to cryptocurrency trading.
 Understand what you are buying, how well established it is, and how volatile it is.
 High volatility is common with cryptocurrencies, and it is what creates the potential for high profits, but also what creates the risk of potential losses.

 There are a couple of ways to buy cryptocurrencies.
 You can use a peer-to-peer crypto exchange, or buy (and sell) currency through a broker.
-You can also own crypto outright, or choose to trade it via contracts for difference (CFDs) through a CFD broker.
 If you choose to buy cryptocurrencies and hold them for a while, you’ll need to set up a crypto wallet to store your digital coins in, either online or off.

 I’ve decided on my crypto – what next?

 Do your research.
 It’s exciting to enter a new market as a trader, but it’s vital to educate yourself and know as much as possible about crypto trading before you get started.
 There are lots of free educational resources online in the form of in-depth articles, training videos and e-courses.